nschlia/ffmpegfs/README.md

 News
 ----
+**The branch for Version 2 has been renamed.
+To switch to it, do "git checkout release2.x".**

 * **Work on version 1.96 (2.0 pre-release) now in progress.**
 * Feature: Documented the whole project with Doxygen.